delprosoftware/delprosoftware.github.io/docs/helpdesk/jobcreate.md

 ## Job Status

 The default **Job Status** is set as *New Job*.
-If a different status is needed, please select the desired option from the drop-down menu.
+If a different status is needed, please select the desired option from the dropdown menu.
 Below are examples of statuses you can choose:

 ![Status Dropdown](img/status_dropdown.JPG)